 The MyVRSpot Customer Support team has put together our top tips and tricks to make a MediaSpot project shine!
 Please reach out to Support if you need additional help.

 One of the key things to keep in mind while creating a MediaSpot project is spacing.
-While this can be achieved by putting in custom CSS to adjust margins and padding, it’s sometimes far easier to just insert a blank text box!
-If you want to create space between two elements, drag down a text box, click the green action button to edit the text box, and enter down a few times.
+One way to create space between two elements is to drag down a text box, click the green action button to edit the text box, and enter down a few times.
 Save those adjustments.
 Now, click the Preview button at the top of the screen to see if you like the spacing.
 Adjust accordingly.

 Columns are also an important component of well organized projects.
 A trick that we’ve learned is to use separate columns for each additional element.
 For example, if you have 2 columns, a text box in the left and a video on the right, and you are trying to put another text box and video below that, drag down a separate 2 column section first.
 Do not put them in the same 2 column section.
 That way, everything will be aligned correctly.